sftpplus/sftpplus-docs/src/doc_source/configuration/local-manager.rst

 The web console can be configured in a similar way to any other service provided by SFTPPlus.

-This page describes configuring the Local Manager service.
+This page describes configuring the Web Manager service.
 For information about using the service, please see
-(:doc:`the page on Local Manager operation </quick-start/local-manager>`).
+(:doc:`the page on Web Manager operation </quick-start/local-manager>`).

-The Local Manager service must be accessed over HTTPS and is enabled by default on port ``10020`` of the local interface, thus being available only for local connections, typically at ``https://127.0.0.1:10020``.
+The Web Manager service must be accessed over HTTPS and is enabled by default on port ``10020`` of the local interface, thus being available only for local connections, typically at ``https://127.0.0.1:10020``.

 ..  note::
-    Since the HTTPS connection used by the Local Manager is secured using a self-signed SSL certificate; all web browsers will prompt to validate the server identity.
+    Since the HTTPS connection used by the Web Manager is secured using a self-signed SSL certificate; all web browsers will prompt to validate the server identity.

-    You can configure the Local Manager to secure the HTTPS connection using a different SSL certificate, issued by a trusted certificate authority.
+    You can configure the Web Manager to secure the HTTPS connection using a different SSL certificate, issued by a trusted certificate authority.

-By default the Local Manager provides a dedicated administrator account which is not tied to the operating system.
+By default the Web Manager provides a dedicated administrator account which is not tied to the operating system.
-More administrator accounts can be created using the Local Manager or by manually editing the configuration file, please see (:doc:`the page on configuring administrators </configuration-identity/administrators>`).
+More administrator accounts can be created using the Web Manager or by manually editing the configuration file, please see (:doc:`the page on configuring administrators </configuration-identity/administrators>`).